Netanyahu tells Israel 'We are at war' after Hamas kills at least 22 in an unprecedented attack

 There were reports of many more casualties on both sides, but authorities did not immediately release details.
 Israeli media reported that dozens of people were hospitalized in southern Israel.
 The Palestinian Health Ministry in Gaza reported injuries among “many citizens" without giving numbers and loudspeakers on mosques broadcast prayers of mourning for killed militants.

 The Israeli military struck targets in Gaza in response for some 2,500 rockets that sent air raid sirens wailing constantly as far north as Tel Aviv and Jerusalem, some 80 kilometers (50 miles) away.
 It said its forces were engaged in gunfights with Hamas militants who had infiltrated Israel in at least seven locations.
-The fighters had sneaked across the separation fence and even invaded Israel through the air with paragliders and by sea, the army said.
+The fighters had sneaked across the separation fence and even invaded Israel through the air with paragliders, the army said.

+Israeli TV broadcast footage of explosions tearing through the Gaza-Israel border fence, followed by what appeared to be Palestinian gunmen riding into Israel on motorcycles.
+Gunmen also reportedly entered on pickup trucks.

+It was not immediately clear what prompted Hamas to launch the attacks, which would have likely required months of planning.

 “Enough is enough,” Deif, who does not appear in public, said in the recorded message, as he called on Palestinians from east Jerusalem to northern Israel to join the fight.
 “Today the people are regaining their revolution."